-cat.ebam 9
+chisq.ebam 3

-a matrix or data frame.
-Each row must correspond to a variable/SNP, and each data column to a sample a numeric vector of length ncol (data) indicating to which class a sample cl belongs.
-Must consist of the integers between 1 and c, where c is the number of different groups should the null distribution be approximated by a $\chi^2$ -distribution? approx the number of permutations used in the estimation of the null distribution, and hence, in the computation of the expected z-values. n.split number of chunks in which the variables are splitted in the computation of the values of the test statistic.
-Currently, only available if approx = TRUE.
-By default, the test scores of all variables are calculated simultaneously.
-If the number of variables or observations is large, setting n.split to a larger value than 1 can help to avoid memory problems check.for.NN if TRUE, it will be checked if any of the genotypes is equal to "NN".
-Can be very time-consuming when the data set is high-dimensional numeric or character vector specifying the codings of the levels of the varilev ables/SNPs.
+lev numeric or character vector specifying the codings of the levels of the variables/SNPs.
+Can only be specified if data is a matrix or a data frame.
 Must only be specified if the variables are not coded by the integers between 1 and the number of levels.
 Can also be a list.
-In this case, each element of this list must be a numeric or character vector specifying the codings, where all elements must have the same length B.more a numeric value.
-If the number of all possible permutations is smaller than or equal to (1+B.more)\B, full permutation will be done.
-Otherwise, B permutations are used a numeric value.
-If the number of all possible permutations is smaller than or B.max equal to B.max, B randomly selected permutations will be used in the computation of the null distribution.
-Otherwise, B random draws of the group labels are used a numeric value indicating in how many subsets the B permutations are din.subset vided when computing the permuted z-values.
-Please note that the meaning of n. subset differs between the SAM and the EBAM functions if FALSE the exact number of permuted test scores that are more extreme than fast a particular observed test score is computed for each of the variables/SNPs.
-If TRUE, a crude estimate of this number is used the number of intervals used in the logistic regression with repeated observan.interval tions for estimating the ratio $f_0/f$ (if approx = FALSE), or in the Poisson regression used to estimate the density of the observed z-values (if approx = TRUE).
-If NULL, n.interval is set to 139 if approx = FALSE, and estimated by the method specified by type.nclass if approx = TRUE integer specifying the degrees of freedom of the natural cubic spline used in the df.ratio logistic regression with repeated observations.
-Ignored if approx = TRUE df.dens integer specifying the degrees of freedom of the natural cubic spline used in the Poisson regression to estimate the density of the observed z-values.
+In this case, each element of this list must be a numeric or character vector specifying the codings, where all elements must have the same length.
+B.more a numeric value.
+If the number of all possible permutations is smaller than or equal to $(1+B.more)B$, full permutation will be done.
+Otherwise, B permutations are used.
+B.max a numeric value.
+If the number of all possible permutations is smaller than or equal to $B.max$, B randomly selected permutations will be used in the computation of the null distribution.
+Otherwise, B random draws of the group labels are used. n.subset a numeric value indicating in how many subsets the $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ fast if FALSE the exact number of permuted test scores that are more extreme than a particular observed test score is computed for each of the variables/SNPs.
+If TRUE, a crude estimate of this number is used. n.interval the number of intervals used in the logistic regression with repeated observations for estimating the ratio f_0/f (if approx = FALSE), or in the Poisson regression used to estimate the density of the observed z-values (if approx = TRUE).
+If NULL, n.interval is set to 139 if approx = FALSE, and estimated by the method specified by type.nclass if approx = TRUE. df.ratio integer specifying the degrees of freedom of the natural cubic spline used in the logistic regression with repeated observations.
+Ignored if $approx = TRUE$. df.dens integer specifying the degrees of freedom of the natural cubic spline used in the Poisson regression to estimate the density of the observed $z\text{-values}.$ Ignored if $\texttt{approx} = \texttt{FALSE}.$ If $\texttt{NULL},$ df.dens is set to 3 if the degrees of freedom of the approximated null distribution, i.e. the $\chi^2\text{-distribution},$ are less than or equal to 2, and otherwise df.dens is set to 5. knots.mode if TRUE the df.dens - 1 knots are centered around the mode and not the median of the density when fitting the Poisson regression model.
 Ignored if approx = FALSE.
-If NULL, df.dens is set to 3 if the degrees of freedom of the appromimated null distribution, i.e. the $\chi^2$ -distribution, are less than or equal to 2, and otherwise df.dens is set to 5 knots.mode if TRUE the df.dens - 1 knots are centered around the mode and not the median of the density when fitting the Poisson regression model.
-Ignored if 10 cat.ebam approx = FALSE.
-If not specified, knots.mode is set to TRUE if the degrees of freedom of the approximated null distribution, i.e. tht $\chi^2$ -distribution, are larger than or equal to 3, and otherwise knots.mode is set to FALSE.
-For details on this density estimation, see denspr type.nclass character string specifying the procedure used to compute the number of cells of the histogram.
+If not specified, knots.mode is set to TRUE if the degrees of freedom of the approximated null distribution, i.e. tht χ^2 -distribution, are larger than or equal to 3, and otherwise knots.mode is set to FALSE.
+For details on this density estimation, see denspr. type.nclass character string specifying the procedure used to compute the number of cells of the histogram.
 Ignored if approx = FALSE or n.interval is specified.
 Can be either "wand" (default), "scott", or "FD".
-For details, see denspr rand numeric value.
-If specified, i.e. not NA, the random number generator will be set into a reproducible state a list containing statistics required by ebam
+For details, see denspr. rand numeric value.
+If specified, i.e. not ${\tt NA}$, the random number generator will be set into a reproducible state.